Ways to help with teen driving safety

 - Talk about how to be a safe passenger.
 Distracted driving is a major cause of crashes, and passenger distractions are particularly dangerous for new drivers.
 Discuss helpful passenger behaviors such as reading directions when asked and respecting the driver by not talking loudly, chatting on a cell phone, playing loud music or acting disruptively.

 - Insist on seat belts.
-According to the NHTSA, in 2020 52% of teen drivers who died weren't wearing seat belts.
+According to the National Highway Traffic Safety Administration (NHTSA), in 2023 53% of teenage drivers who died weren't wearing seat belts.
 Explain that by buckling up, they'll help protect their friends' lives, as well as their own because in a crash, an unrestrained body can hurt others in the car.

 - Don't let your child ride with a driver who has less than a year of experience.
-Most teen crashes are the result of "rookie" mistakes.
 Even the most mature teen needs time to gain driving experience through adult-supervised driving.
 According to DMV.org, some studies show that the risk of teens getting into accidents increases when they have passengers in the car, and that inexperienced drivers get distracted easier when driving with younger passengers like friends and siblings.

 - Pay attention.
 To help them make good safety decisions, keep the lines of communication open.
 Know where they are going and why, and discuss how they will get there and when they will be home.
 Provide alternatives, like rides, to help them avoid unsafe driving situations.